raymondhl1981/simplegit/readme.txt

 git has a mutable index area called stage.

-git tracks changes of files.
+git tracks changes of files in a special way.